vimeo/psalm/docs/typing_in_psalm.md

 }
 ```

-You can also wrap the options in parenthesese - `('a' | 'b')` - if you like to space things out.
+You can also wrap the options in parentheses - `('a' | 'b')` - if you like to space things out.

 If the values are in class constants, you can use those too: